The Correspondence: Plot

 One day, Amy finds her home ravaged by robbers and her new laptop stolen, but in the mess she notices Ed's old notebook with pencil impressions marks of his last letter.
 With a soft pencil the impressions come out.
 With this information she realizes that she used the wrong code to resume the correspondence: it should have been 10 times the name "ED", not 11 times.
-Inspired by Ed's returning messages, who challenge Amy to reconnect with her mother and to finish her doctoral thesis, she puts her life together again.
+Inspired by Ed's returning messages, which challenge Amy to reconnect with her mother and to finish her doctoral thesis, she puts her life together again.
 In her stunt work she even accepts to do a stunt she had refused to do earlier: a car stunt that is very similar to the accident in which her father died.
 Amy survives again, but the stuntman in the same seat that her father died feigns death as well.
 Once she has overcome her trauma she concentrate only on her studies.

-Encouraged by Ed's messages, Amy reconnects with her mother, where she eventually receives one of Ed's messages that help her to finish up with her PhD.
+Encouraged by Ed's messages, Amy reconnects with her mother, and she eventually receives one of Ed's messages that help her finish up with her PhD.
 In a series of Ed's letters that seem to anticipate what she would do.
-From the medical doctor that treated Ed during his last months she learns that Ed has set up this whole charade in an attempt to keep Amy happy for some time.
-That demanded cooperation for Ed's friends: most gave that, but the doctor thought it was a bad idea and refused.
+From the medical doctor that treated Ed during his last months she learns that Ed set up this whole charade in an attempt to keep Amy happy for some time.
+That demanded cooperation from Ed's friends: most of them agreed, but the doctor thought it was a bad idea and refused.
 In any case Amy continues to get further instructions including from Ed's daughter after she has obtained her degree.
 The last one instructs her to go to another lawyer's office, where she finds out that she has inherited the summer house in Italy.
 She flies there and receives a last message from Ed where he reflects that humanity made a mistake that prevents them from immortality.
 For him, his mistake was not knowing Amy before, and with this message he sends his final farewell to her.